IBM-Cloud/openwhisk-slackapp/README.md

 ### Set the callback URL for authentication

 1. Under OAuth and Permissions, add a new Redirect URL.
 This URL will be called when a user installs your application in a team.
 It should point to the `slackapp-register` web action.
-The URL should look like `https://openwhisk.ng.bluemix.net/api/v1/web/your-org_your-space/slackapp/slackapp-register`
+The URL should look like `https://us-south.functions.cloud.ibm.com/api/v1/web/your-namespace-id/slackapp/slackapp-register`

    ![](xdocs/app-setoauth.png)

-1. Click **Save Changes**
+1. Click **Save URLs**

 ### Create a new command